On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

-We also explore the \cite{muller2014hac} HAC estimator (we denote it by M), which is not in the Newey-West family.
-Instead it is an orthogonal series estimator, using a type-II discrete cosine transform to produce an equally-weighted average of projections on cosines.
+We will also explore the \cite{muller2014hac} HAC estimator (we denote it by M), which is not in the Newey-West family.
+Instead, it is an orthogonal series estimator, that uses a type-II discrete cosine transform to produce an equally-weighted average of projections on cosines.
 The M estimator is:

 where

 The M truncation parameter, $\nu$, is the total number of cosines included in the average projection. \cite{lazarus2018har} suggest setting $\nu=\lfloor0.4T^{2/3} \rfloor$, producing the M-LLSW estimator.